What Changed in 2025-2026

 March 2025

-Canada imposed 25% retaliatory tariffs on a wide range of US goods in response to US tariff actions.
-This affects many consumer product categories.
+The United States and Canada entered reciprocal 25% tariffs on a wide range of goods in March 2025 (USTR).
+This affects most consumer product categories.

 The impact: Combined with brokerage fees, a $50 USD product can now cost the Canadian customer $30-40+ more than the sticker price when shipped per-parcel across the border.
 This drives cart abandonment and negative reviews.